Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 \paragraph{Set-up.} As a practice run, we consider the interesting case of $G=U(1)^{\nab}$ gauge theories.
 We show first by a quick argument that every $B_1[0]^{(1,1)}$ multiplet factorizes thanks to F-term relations, then we more slowly verify that the index calculation confirms this.
 As always, we require the theory to be good.

 All representations of~$G$ are complex, except the trivial representation which we have excluded (we have assumed the theory has no free hypermultiplet).
-Thus the quaternionic representation $\Vhyp$ has to be a sum
+Thus the quaternionic representation $\Vhyp$ has to be a sum (as usual we denote by $+$ and $\sum$ the direct sum of representations)

-where the splitting into $R$ and~$\Rbar$ is arbitrary and we arrange for the gauge representations~$\RCC_I$ and $\RCCbar_j$ to be pairwise distinct.
-We could easily recast this into a matrix of charges of hypermultiplets under~$G$, but we will rather keep the same notations as the rest of the paper.
-Incidentally, one easily finds
+where the splitting into $R$ and~$\Rbar$ is arbitrary and we arrange for the gauge representations~$\RCC_I$ and $\RCCbar_J$ to be pairwise distinct.
+We could easily recast this into a matrix of charges of hypermultiplets under~$G$, but we will rather keep the same notation as the rest of the paper.
+Incidentally, one finds

 \paragraph{Quick argument for factorization.}